cednieb/geo/README.md

 # @cednieb/geo
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A small, focused set of geospatial utilities for JavaScript and TypeScript. @cednieb/geo provides lightweight helpers for geometry teaching course like distance calculations, bounding boxes, centroids, and simple spatial queries.
+A small, focused set of geospatial utilities for JavaScript.
+@cednieb/geo provides lightweight helpers for geometry teaching course like distance calculations, bounding boxes, centroids, and simple spatial queries.

 Designed to be modular and tree-shakeable so you can import only what you need.

 Features
 - Haversine and great-circle distance calculations